-DISCUSSION OF CRITICAL ACCOUNTING POLICIES
+DISCUSSION OF CRITICAL ACCOUNTING ESTIMATES

-The Consolidated Financial Statements of DXPE are prepared in accordance with United States generally accepted accounting principles ("US GAAP"), which require management to make estimates, judgments and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, and the disclosure of contingent assets and liabilities.
+The Consolidated Financial Statements of DXP are prepared in accordance with United States generally accepted accounting principles ("US GAAP"), which require management to make estimates, judgments and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, and the disclosure of contingent assets and liabilities.
 Management bases its estimates on historical experience and on various other assumptions that it believes to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying amount of assets and liabilities that are not readily apparent from other sources.
 Management has discussed the development, selection and disclosure of these estimates with the Audit Committee of the Board of Directors of DXP.
 Management believes that the accounting estimates employed and the resulting amounts are reasonable; however, actual results may differ from these estimates.
 Making estimates and judgments about future events is inherently unpredictable and is subject to significant uncertainties, some of which are beyond our control.
+Should any of these estimates and assumptions change or prove to have been incorrect, it could have a material impact on our results of operations, financial position and cash flows.